Economy of Laos: Agriculture, fishing and forestry

 In addition to smaller productions of other agricultural products.

+Foreign Investment and Special Economic Zones

+As of 2026, Laos has 12 Special Economic Zones (SEZs) on its territory.
+One of the largest if the Bokeo SEZ, or Golden Triangle Special Economic Zone in Bokeo province.

 Tourism

 As of 2011, tourism was the fastest-growing industry in the Lao economy.
-The government opened Laos to the world in the 1990s.
+The government relaxed entry into Laos for tourism purposes in the 1990s.

 Other statistics

 Of the total foreign investment in Laos in 2012, the mining industry got 27% followed by electricity generation which had a 25% share.

-The country has (as of 2025)"already begun scaling back supply [of electrical power,] to crypto miners, who currently consume around 150 megawatts of electricity, down 70% from a peak of 500 MW in 2021 and 2022", according to media's paraphrasing of authorities.
+The country has (as of 2025) "already begun scaling back supply [of electrical power,] to crypto miners, who currently consume around 150 megawatts of electricity, down 70% from a peak of 500 MW in 2021 and 2022", according to media's paraphrasing of authorities.